A skillshare platform for Wellesley students

 A first year student has a math midterm the next morning at 8:30am.
 It’s currently 8:00pm.
 Within the next hour and a half, the first year student needs to study for the midterm and buy a cake from Roche Brothers for her roommate’s surprise birthday celebration at 9:30pm.
 The first year student lives in Claflin, does not own a bike, and therefore would barely have enough time to walk to Roche Brothers, buy the cake, and walk back, let alone study for her math midterm.
 She decides to use her app, Swell, to find someone to buy the cake for her so that she can spend the next hour and a half studying.
 In the app, she finds someone available in the next hour, as well as someone who is willing to deliver the cake back to Claflin.
 She decides to pay $5 for the delivery of the cake in addition to the cost of the cake.

 We came up with different layouts and openly discussed their usability.
-We followed through the use case scenarios together and decided which elements to keep.
+We followed through the use case scenarios together and decided which elements to keep or discard.

 We drew wireframes based on the paper sketches with Balsamiq Mockups.